ledger/ledger/README.md

 Debian squeeze (6.0): the version of boost in squeeze is too old for ledger and unfortunately no backport is available at the moment.

-Debian 7 (wheezy) and Debian 8 (jessie) contains all components needed to build ledger.
+Debian 7 (wheezy) and Debian 8 (jessie) contain all components needed to build ledger.
 You can install all required build dependencies using the following command: